decentdao/decent-interface/docker/README.md

 You'll need to a free Alchemy API key for a Goerli project from https://www.alchemy.com/.

-Once obtained, create a `.env.local` file in `docker/blockchain/` directory.
-Add your Alchemy api key to the env variable `ALCHEMY_API_KEY`. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks.
+Once obtained, create a `.env.tests.local` file in `docker/` directory.
+Add your Alchemy api key to an env variable `ALCHEMY_API_KEY` as shown in /docker/.env.tests.local. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks for more information on forking.

 ### Build